Thick Forests: Introduction

-The case where the thin graph is a fixed graph $H$ was called an $(H,K)$-partition of an input graph $G$ by MacGillivray and Yu~\cite{MacYu}.
-They gave an almost complete solution to the recognition problem in this case.
+The case where the thin graph is a fixed graph $H$ was called an $(H,K)$-partition of the input graph $G$ by MacGillivray and Yu~\cite{MacYu}.
+As mentioned above, they gave an almost complete solution to the recognition problem in this case.
 They showed that the recognition problem is NP-complete unless the thin graph is triangle-free.
-We review their work in section~\ref{sec:parameter}.
+We review and improve their work in section~\ref{sec:parameter}.

-A consequence of the result of \cite{MacYu} is that only thick triangle-free graphs may be easy to recognise.
-However, it is NP-complete to recognise thick bipartite graphs, so not all triangle-free thin graphs are recognisable in P. For the triangle-free case, \cite{MacYu} gave a fixed-parameter (XP) recognition algorithm, where the parameter is the thin graph $H$, but did not show fixed-parameter tractability (FPT).
-In section~\ref{sec:parameter}, we use the methods developed in section~\ref{sec:recog} to give an FPT algorithm for this class when the parameter is the size of the thin graph $H$.
-We show that this is equivalent to the problem considered in \cite{MacYu}.

-A closely related question to that of \cite{MacYu} is that of \emph{matrix partitions}~\cite{FederHell}.
-There a fixed symmetric matrix $H$ is given which determines the structure of valid partitions.
-If the matrix is the adjacency matrix of $H$ but with 1's on the diagonal, 0's for the non-edges and $\star$'s for the edges, then a matrix partition is precisely an $(H,K)$-partition.
+A similar question to that of \cite{MacYu} is that of \emph{matrix partitions}, e.g.~\cite{FederHell,THJS}.
+A fixed symmetric matrix $H$ is given which determines the structure of valid partitions.
+If the matrix is the adjacency matrix of $H$ but with 1's on the diagonal, 0's for the non-edges and $*$'s for the edges, then an $H$-partition of $G$ is precisely an $(H,K)$-partition of $G$.

-Stacho~\cite{Stacho1,Stacho2} considered 2-subcolourable chordal graphs.
-We show in section~\ref{sec:forbidden} that these are precisely chordal thick forests.
-Stacho gave a highly nontrivial polynomial time recognition algorithm for this case, but his approach cannot be extended to general thick forests since it relies heavily on the chordal structure of the input graph.
-However, we show in section~\ref{sec:recog} that all thick forests can be recognised in P. We do this using the machinery developed in section~\ref{sec:thickforests}.
-This implies Stacho's result as a special case.
-Consequently, our recognition algorithm is also highly nontrivial and forms the central section~\ref{sec:recog} of the paper.

-The \emph{union} of chordal graphs and thick forests is (properly) contained in a larger class of graphs $\sQ$, which we call \emph{quasi} thick forests, defined in section~\ref{sec:CCD}.
-We show in section~\ref{sec:CCD} that $\sQ$ is a class of perfect graphs.
-These can be recognised efficiently by \emph{\CCD}~\cite{Tarjan}, though this does not give efficient recognition for thick forests, as it does for recognition of chordal graphs.

-We consider two classical graph problems which are intrinsically related to perfection: independent sets and colourings.
-That the decision version of these problems is in P follows from perfection, though we note that the known algorithms are not combinatorial and require continuous optimisation methods.
-Therefore We consider the counting versions which are hard for general perfect graphs, but may be easy for subclasses.
-Counting colourings and independent sets \emph{exactly} are both \#P-complete for perfect graphs, even for bipartite graphs, and their \emph{approximate} versions are both \#BIS-hard~\cite{DyGoGJ}.
-So we are interested in classes of graphs for which polynomial time counting is possible.